tsender/AutomaticSceneGeneration/README.md

 - Subdivisions: The number of times the triangles in the nominal landscape mesh should be subdivided.
 Must be a nonnegaive integer.
 - Border: The minimum allowed amount of padding for the border

 The figure below illustrates how the AutoSceneGenLandscape actor creates a landscape mesh (without any border) using the nominal size and subdivisions parameters.
-In the figure, L is the nominal size of the landscape.
-The formulas for determining how many triangles and vertices that will be in the mesh are: Triangles = 2^(2*Subdivisions + 1) and Vertices = (Subdivisions + 2)^2.
+In the figure, `L` is the nominal size of the landscape.
+The formulas for determining how many triangles and vertices that will be in the mesh are: `Triangles = 2^(2*Subdivisions + 1)` and `Vertices = (Subdivisions + 2)^2`.
+The vertex spacing is given by the formula `s = L / (Subdivisions + 2)`, and this spacing holds for *all* vertices in the entire mesh.

 ![text](Documentation/AutoSceneGenLandscape_Subdivisions.PNG)

-The figure below illustrates the placement of the mesh as well as how the border parameter changes the mesh.
+The figure below illustrates the placement of the mesh as well as how the border affects the mesh.
+In the figure, `L` is the nominal landscape size, `b` is the desired border padding, and `s` is the vertex spacing.
+In this example, `Subdivisions = 1`, `s = L/2`, abd `b < s`.
+The green square indicate the nominal landscape part of the mesh; the lower left corner of the nominal landscape always lies ot the origin (0,0) in UE.
+The dashed square indicates the size of the nominal landscape plus the border with amount of padding requested.
+Since the `Subdivisions` parameter controls the vertex spacing `s`, we set the border padding to the next highest multiple of `s`, creating a slightly larger mesh as shown by the largest square in the figure.

 ![text](Documentation/AutoSceneGenLandscape_Example.PNG)

 Additional Requirements:
 - Every level must have one of these actors in it, as the AutoSceneGenWorker will use it to create the desired scene.
-- Go to World Settings --> World --> Navigation System Config --> Disable NullNavSysConfig.
+- Go to World Settings --> World --> Navigation System Config --> Disable `NullNavSysConfig`.
-- Go to World Settings --> Lightmass --> Check ForceNoPrecomputedLighting.
+- Go to World Settings --> Lightmass --> Check `ForceNoPrecomputedLighting`.

 ### AutoSceneGenVehicle Actor